Towa no Quon: dimensioners

-A flirty, risque attractor, and friend of Quon.
+A flirty, risque Dimensioner, and friend of Agni.
 She has exceptional speed, or something to that effect.
 Although she cares about the exterior, she is not completely self-centered, aiding her friends in times of need.
-Like some attractors, her powers are limited.
+Like some dimensioner, her powers are limited.
 She is able to maintain super speed for at least twenty minutes before tiring, and wears a special suit to protect her skin from rashes caused by her velocity.
-Her full name is Yuriko Akatsuki (暁由里子).
+Her full name is Yumiko Aozora (青空由美子).